-6. FCC Form 175.
+- 6. FCC Form 175.
 Pursuant to the Commission's rules, in order to participate in the D, E, and F block auction, each applicant was required to submit by July 29, 1996 an FCC Form 175 (short-form application) which, among other things, lists the licenses on which an applicant intends to bid and identifies the names of the applicant's authorized bidders.
-Each applicant must certify under penalty of perjury that "it has not entered into and will not enter into any explicit or implicit agreements or understandings of any kind with parties not identified in [its] application regarding the amount to be bid, bidding strategies or the particular license on which the applicant or other parties will or will not bid."

-7. US WEST indicated in its short-form application that it intended to bid for all licenses in the D and E blocks.
-US WEST identified three authorized bidders for the company, including Mr. Ford.
-US WEST certified in the affirmative that it had not and would not enter into any explicit or implicit agreement or understandings of any kind with parties not identified in its application regarding the amount to be bid, bidding strategies or the particular license on which it would or would not bid.
-US WEST's application listed 69 companies with which it had "entered into partnerships, joint ventures, consortia or other agreements, arrangements or understandings relating to the D, E, and F block licenses, including agreements relating to the post-auction market structure."
-Western was not among the identified companies.
+Each applicant must certify under penalty of perjury that "it has not entered into and will not enter into any explicit or implicit agreements or understandings of any kind with parties not identified in [its] application regarding the amount to be bid, bidding strategies or the particular license on which the applicant or other parties will or will not bid." - 7.
+Western indicated in its short-form application that it intended to bid for all licenses in the D and E blocks.21 Western identified three authorized bidders for the company, including Mr. Baumbaugh.
+Mr. Baumbaugh executed the certification on behalf of Western.
+Western certified in the affirmative that it had not and would not enter into any explicit or implicit agreement or understandings of any kind with parties not identified in its application regarding the amount to be bid, bidding strategies or the particular license on which it would or would not bid.
+In its application, Western identified only one company, Cook Inlet Western Wireless PV/SS, L.P., with which it had entered into a joint bidding arrangement.22 - 8.
+US WEST indicated in its short-form application that it intended to bid for all licenses in the D and E blocks.23 US WEST identified three authorized bidders for the company, including Mr. Ford.
+Like Western, US WEST certified that it did not have any agreements or understandings with any undisclosed parties.
+US WEST's application listed 69 companies with which it had "entered into partnerships, joint ventures, consortia or other agreements, arrangements or understandings relating to the D, E, and F block licenses, including agreements relating to the post-auction market structure."24 Western was not among the identified companies.